-In advance of the termination or expiration of any lease relating to any of our properties, we explore re-renting or selling such property to maximize our return, considering, among other factors, the income potential and market value of such property.
+Prior to the termination or expiration of leases relating to our properties, we explore re-renting or selling such property to maximize our return, considering, among other factors, the income potential and market value of such property.
 We acquire properties for long-term investment for income purposes and do not typically engage in the turnover of investments.
 We will consider the sale of a property if a sale appears advantageous in view of our investment objectives.
 If there is a substantial tax gain, we may seek to enter into a tax deferred transaction and reinvest the proceeds in another property.
 Cash realized from the sale of properties, net of required payoffs of the related mortgage debt, if any, required paydowns of our credit facility, and distributions to stockholders, is available for general working capital purposes and the acquisition of additional properties.

-In 2023, we sold ten properties (i.e., seven restaurants and three retail) and an out-parcel at a multi-tenant retail property.
-Generally, we sold these properties due to our belief that such property had achieved its maximum potential value; our concern with respect to the long-term prospects for the tenant or the geographic sub-market; or our concern in our ability, on acceptable terms, to refinance the property's mortgage debt or release the property.
-We used a significant portion of these net proceeds to pay off \$21.8 million of credit facility debt.
+In 2024, we sold 11 properties (i.e., six retail, two industrial, two health and fitness, and one restaurant) and one parcel at a multi-tenant retail property.
+Generally, we sold these properties due to one or more of the following considerations: our belief that such property had achieved its maximum potential value; our concern with respect to the long-term prospects for the tenant or the geographic sub-market; or our concern in our ability, on acceptable terms, to refinance the property's mortgage debt or re-lease the property.
+We used a significant portion of the net proceeds from these sales for working capital purposes (including dividend payments) and the acquisition of additional properties in 2024 and early 2025.